Lawrence Photographic

 I guess every photographer has a 'favourite' prime lens?

-the optional hood.
-It is very compact, lightweight and the USM is quiet in operation.
-The lens and hood are both well built.
-This lens is simply awesome at f2 wide open, 'sharp as a tack' and even with cropping the 'full frame' sensor of the 5D delivers on image quality.
+This lens is simply awesome at f2 wide open, 'sharp as a tack' and even with cropping

+the 'full frame' sensor of the 5D delivers on image quality.
 The hood can be reverse fitted on the lens to keep it compact in the bag.

 This image of 'Boddam' lighthouse was taken 'hand held' and has the minimum post processing applied, it has been cropped.
 You can even see a ship on the water immediately behind the lighthouse.